robric/k8s-svc-and-lb-testing/README.md

 We can notice that this an extension of nodeport (a random 30329 port is chosen), the latter being an extension of cluster IP.
 We can issue a few request, both from:
 - vm1 (the master/worker node)
-- An external endpoint such as the host (here fiveg-host-24-node4).
+- An external endpoint such as vm-ext or the host.
 ```console
 ubuntu@vm1:~$ curl 10.123.123.100